marcossilvestrini/learning-lpic-3-305-300/README.md

 ##### 🧪 lab containerd

-For runc lab, you can use this script: [containerd.sh](scripts/container/container.sh)
+For runc containerd, you can use this script: [containerd.sh](scripts/container/container.sh)

 ![containerd](images/containerd-lab.png)